How to Meal Prep for Beginners

 What Is Meal Prep?

-Meal prep or meal preparation is basically preparing the meals ahead of time.
+Meal prep or meal preparation is preparing the meals ahead of time.
 Meal prep can also be called meal prepping.

 It could be just slicing up some fresh vegetables and placing them in a bag, ready for future cooking.